-The Random Module in Python
+Random Module in Python

 Generating random numbers is required for different reasons.
-For example, creating a random number as a user’s password or pin code etc.
+For example, creating a random number as a user’s password or PIN code, etc.

 The built-in module random has a number of functions to fulfill that purpose.
-A few of these functions include:

 • Randrange